310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/tetora_1.md

             {% bubble Tetora norsmile %}
             It's nothin' big really, especially compared to other people, like Morisawa-senpai.

-            I'm real clumsy, so I wanna try to absorb as much as reference points as I can.
+            I'm real clumsy, so I wanna try to absorb as much reference points as I can.
 			{% endbubble %}
         </div>
     </div>